 Product Liability: Dangerous Products Can Cause Severe Damage

 Consumers should be able trust that the products they purchase are safe when used as designed.
-Unfortunately, consumers are often injured by common products and devices they use every day.
+Unfortunately, consumers are often injured by common items they use every day.
 Automobile seat belts and air bags fail to operate.
 Car roofs crush rather than protect occupants.
 Automobile gas tanks may catch fire or explode.
 Machinery and power tools used by workers fail and cause injuries.
 Defective chairs and ladders can collapse.
 Household products, toys, equipment, medical prostheses and pharmaceuticals can be designed or manufactured with defects that pose dangers.
 The list of potential defective products is nearly endless.
-Sometimes the failure of these products cause significant injuries or death.
+Sometimes the failure of these devices cause significant injuries or death.

 Products Liability Law